 What is legal knowledge management?

 There are different types of knowledge within knowledge management.
-These can be divided into three categories; implicit knowledge, implicit knowledge and tacit knowledge.
+These can be divided into three categories; explicit knowledge, implicit knowledge and tacit knowledge.
 Explicit knowledge refers to the information easily put into writing, can be easily shared and is traditionally stored on legal databases.
 It is structured information that includes a set of instructions, reports and diagrams.
 On the other hand, implicit knowledge refers to learned skills and know-how.
 It is gained by using explicit knowledge and applying it to a specific circumstance.
 This refers to the type of knowledge traditionally excluded from information storage systems as it is difficult to capture it in a scalable manner .
-Lastly, tacit knowledge is intangible information that is difficult to explain and put into writing due to its informal, personal or cultural nature.
-It takes years and experience to develop over time and is usually applied to specific situations.
+Lastly, tacit knowledge is intangible information that is difficult to explain due to its informal, personal or cultural nature.
+This takes years and experience to develop and is usually only applicable to specific situations.
 It is usually recorded in a few lines as opposed to a long formal document.